-Russian Crème Custard is the luscious and grin-coaxing Casanova of the dessert tray.
+Russian Crème Custard is the luscious and grin-coaxing Casanova of the dessert tray.Jump to Recipe

 Russian Crème Custard tastes like romance served in a pretty glass.

 Bottom line, far less hands-on time is required to accomplish this dessert.
 It does however, require patience awaiting the custard to set once the components are combined, but otherwise, it’s a doddle.
 Russian Crème Custard tastes like romance served in a pretty glass.

 Love is in the air, isn’t it?
 It’s Valentine’s Day.

 This recipe typically yields six parfaits.
-I however am using smallish sherry glasses to serve in, so I’m stretching my custard to manage ten servings.
+I however am using smallish sherry glasses to serve in, so I’m stretching my custard to manage eight servings.
 Again, this is a tasting party and not a dinner, so I am going for the tease so guests may enjoy numerous other small sweets that I will have available, served alongside heavy handheld hors d’oeuvres.
 Love is in the air, isn’t it?
 It’s Valentine’s Day...

 Ingredients for Russian Crème Custard

-1 1/2 cups heavy cream
+- 1 1/2 cups heavy cream

-3/4 cups white sugar
+- 3/4 cups sugar

-1 container sour cream (8 ounces)
+- 1 cup sour cream

-2 teaspoons good vanilla extract
+- 2 teaspoons vanilla extract I am using Heilala

-1 1/2 teaspoons seedless red raspberry preserves
+- 1 1/2 teaspoons seedless red raspberry preserves

-1 tablespoon fresh lemon juice
+- 1 tablespoon lemon juice

-Fresh raspberries for garnish
+- 6 ounces raspberries fresh, for garnish

 - Stir the gelatin mixture into the cream mixture.
 Transfer to medium bowl and stir in both the sour cream and the vanilla.
 Whisk until very smooth.

-In a small saucepan over medium heat, warm the preserves and lemon juice, stirring to completely break up the preserves.
+- In a small saucepan over medium heat, warm the preserves and lemon juice, stirring to completely break up the preserves.
 Cool.

 - Layer cream mixture and raspberry sauce in 6 dessert glasses.
 Cover each with plastic wrap and refrigerate until set, at least 2 hours.
 Garnish with fresh raspberries before serving.